 Every driver has a duty to drive safely.
-However, truck drivers have an increased duty to do so.
+However, semi truck drivers have an increased duty to do so.
 Truck drivers in St. Louis must follow rules and regulations established by both the United States Department of Transportation and the Missouri Department of Transportation.
 These laws and regulations require truck drivers to undergo specific training and licensing and limit the amount of time they are on the road.

-If you have been injured in a truck accident, contact a St. Louis truck accident lawyer today to discuss your case.
+If you have been injured in a truck accident, contact a St. Louis semi truck accident lawyer today to discuss your case.
 A compassionate and capable truck accident attorney may be able to address the complexities of a truck accident and work to hold large truck companies liable for their negligence.

 Why do Trucks have a High Crash and Injury Rate?

 Trucks can weigh as much as twenty to thirty times more than a standard car.
 Missouri Annotated Statute §304.170 to §304.260 provides that trucks can legally weigh up to 80,000 pounds.
 This weight differential is often a major reason for accidents that cause injuries.